alterfw/docs/docs/models/fields.md

 ### Meta Box fields

-Hero uses Meta Box to create the custom fields, you can also use any of the [Meta Box fields](https://metabox.io/docs/define-fields/).
+Alter uses Meta Box to create the custom fields, you can also use any of the [Meta Box fields](https://metabox.io/docs/define-fields/).